 We recently sized up Ring Alarm and compared it to other systems like Frontpoint and Abode, and while these other systems definitely have their strengths, we’ve found that Ring really stacks the value when it comes to monitoring.
 In our experience, there’s no other monitoring that really compares… not at this price point anyway.

-And if you’re wondering how the two Ring plans measure up in features and value, here are the main things to consider:
+And if you’re wondering how the three Ring plans measure up in features and value, here are the main things to consider:

 Snapshot of Ring Plan Features